-Detection of lightning in weather-producing cloud systems has many uses, as given in section 2.1.7.
-The concept of lightning detection by remote sensors applied to the satellite perspective offers a possible planetary scale extension of these uses.
-Some potential applications of satellite lightning detector data are: examining the relationships between lightning activity and storm intensity, and between lightning and tornado occurrence; describing electrical activity in tropical cyclones; and comparing lightning occurrence over oceans to that over land.
-Currently, a NOAA/NASA team is investigating the suitability and cost of including a lightning detector aboard a GOES satellite.
-A report from this team is expected in spring 1986.
+Detection of lightning in cloud systems has many uses, as given in section 2.1.7.
+The concept of lightning detection by remote sensors applied to the satellite perspective offers a possible planetary-scale extension of these uses.
+Some potential applications of satellite lightning detector data are: examining relationships between lightning activity and storm intensity, and between lightning and tornado occurrence; describing electrical activity in tropical cyclones; and comparing lightning occurrence over oceans to that over land.
+Currently, a NOAA-National Aeronautics and Space Administration (NASA) team is investigating the suitability and cost of including a lightning detector aboard a GOES satellite by the mid 1990s.
+A Phase B study, which details costs and engineering impacts, is being carried out by NASA.
 2.2.5.4 Remote Sensing of Marine Surface Winds by Satellite

-The surface wind over the ocean produces the stress that leads to waves and swells, the sea conditions that affect shipping interests.
+The surface wind over the oceans produces stress that leads to waves and swells, which affect shipping interests.
 A consistent, reliable definition of the surface wind field is essential in providing useful sea-state information to users.
-The NWS currently uses observations from the VOS ships and buoys to estimate the wind field and deduce the sea state.
-Obtaining information on sea conditions using polar-orbiting satellites has been a promising idea since the short-lived SEASAT in 1978.
+NWS currently uses observations from Voluntary Observing Ships (VOS) and NOAA data buoys to collect data on winds and seas.
+Obtaining information on sea conditions using polar-orbiting satellites has been a promising idea since the short-lived Sea Satellite (SEASAT) in 1978.
 SEASAT as well as the research satellite Nimbus-7 had a scatterometer on board which measured the radar return from capillary waves on the ocean surface.
 It is possible to construct surface wind estimates from this backscatter because capillary waves respond to wind stress.
-The DOD U.S. Navy's Remote Ocean Sensing System (N-ROSS) satellite, scheduled for launch in mid-1989, will carry a scatterometer designed to measure wind speed and direction near the surface.
-NWS operations of the early 1990's envision the ability to use N-ROSS data.
+The U.S. is planning to obtain remotely sensed wind, wave, and sea-ice measurements from the European and Japanese polar orbiting satellites (ERS-1, JERS-1) scheduled for launch in the early 1990s.
+These satellites will carry Synthetic Aperture Radars (SAR) which will provide these measurements under all weather (cloudy or cloud-free) conditions.
+Similar technology is planned by NASA for the mid to late 1990s through the Earth Orbiting System (EOS) Polar Platform.
+NWS operations of the 1990s envision the use of these measurements for improving ocean forecast guidance at NMC as well as contributing to a better understanding of air-sea interaction on global and regional scales.